-Continuing Education classes begin throughout the year.
-Registration may be completed in person, by phone or through the mail.
-Continuing Education will accept Visa/MasterCard, cash, or check.
+Continuing Education classes are offered throughout the year and registration may be completed in person, by phone, or online.
+Galveston College accepts Visa/MasterCard, cash, or check.
 To register, just complete the enrollment form and pay the fee.

 Certification

 College transfer credit is not awarded for continuing education classes.
 Continuing Education Units (C.E.U.'s) are awarded for completion of most courses.
 The C.E.U. is a nationally recognized means of recording and accounting for the various continuing education activities one accumulates.
 One unit is awarded for completion of 10 hours of organized continuing education classes.
 In some specialized training programs, certificates may be earned.